Upcoming Elections

 Electing candidates who will follow biblical principles and conservative values starts at home, right here in Montgomery County, with every single election.

-Researching local candidates includes reviewing candidate forums and debates; visiting their campaign websites; and attending “meet and greet” events to evaluate their character and learning about their endorsements and supporters.
+Researching local candidates includes attending candidate forums and debates, visiting campaign websites, and attending “meet and greet” events to evaluate the candidate’s character and agenda.

-Local boards and councils decide how much tax to collect and how that money will be spent; school districts decide what your children and grandchildren will be exposed to in the classroom and school library; and approved bonds and propositions usually result in a tax increase.
+Local boards and councils decide how much tax to collect and how that money will be spent.
+School districts decide what your children and grandchildren will be exposed to in the classroom and school library.
+Approved bonds and propositions usually result in a tax increase.

 It is our duty as voters to root out those candidates who represent lobbyists or their own personal interests instead of their constituents.